ICBroqueza/WeatherApp/README.md

 * Obtain an API key from https://www.weatherapi.com/.

 * Start the development server:
-`npm start`
+`npm run dev`

 # Technologies Used
-* React: JavaScript library for building user interfaces.
+* Vitejs: a build tool that aims to provide a faster and leaner development experience for modern web projects.
 * Tailwind CSS: A utility-first CSS framework.
 * Weatherapi.com API: Provides weather data and forecasts.